Shortbread Cookie Recipe

 - Vanilla Extract: Adds a warm and aromatic flavor to the cookies.

-- All-Purpose Flour: Forms the base of the dough, providing structure and stability to the shortbread.
+- All-Purpose Flour: Forms the base of the dough; always use the spoon-and-level method to measure flour to ensure accuracy.

 - Jump to the printable recipe for precise measurements